 Many believe that leaving the camera switched on when changing lenses causes the electronic “charge” to act like a magnet and attract dust that way.
 I am not so sure about this as the mirror and shutter should be closed anyway therefore preventing any dust being attracted to the sensor during this time.

 The most obvious reason is probably due to lack of care and attention.
 Taking the lens off in a clean, wind-free environment is your best bet to keeping things dust-free inside the camera.
 Any dust that gets in (and it will) during lens changes will eventually find its way onto your sensor over time.
 This happens the more you use your camera, maybe more so with longer exposures…who knows!

 Above all else, if you have a dirty sensor and want it cleaned, take it to a pro.
 I was quoted about £60 by a Canon dealer for the task which is a lot cheaper than replacing the sensor!

 So, what happened to me?

 Processing was a breeze with bright bold colours and no more spots of dust than normal.
-(I am of the thinking that I can cope with “healing out” or “cloning” a few noticeable spots away rather that being without the camera for weeks on end whilst it is being cleaned).
+(I am of the thinking that I can cope with “healing out” or “cloning” a few noticeable spots away rather than being without the camera for weeks on end whilst it is being cleaned).